sinaahmadi/sinaahmadi.github.io/_posts/2019-06-26-research-visit-to-copenhagen.md

     </div>
 </div>

-We are planning to organize a shared task in a near future and provide our data for the same task of sense alignment.

 ## Gallery

 I think Copenhagen should be called *Podilatopolis*! (just a fancy word that I coined to mean *city of bikes* (ποδήλατο (bike), πολις (city))).
-I could happily discover the city by cycling.
-I was also lucky enough to attended the [Royal Run 2019](https://www.royalrun.dk/) on June 10, the 800th birthday of the Danish flag "*Dannebrog*" on June 15, Sankt Hans Aften on June 23, a Nordic tradition, celebrated on the night before the Midsummer's Day and a couple of interesting seminars and performances.
+Fortunately, I could discover the city by bike.
+I was also lucky enough that some of the interesting annual events in Denmark happened during my stay, such as the [Royal Run 2019](https://www.royalrun.dk/) on June 10, the 800th birthday of the Danish flag "*Dannebrog*" on June 15, Sankt Hans Aften on June 23, a Nordic tradition celebrated on the night before the Midsummer's Day and, a couple of interesting seminars and performances.

-I truly enjoyed everything in Denmark and admire so much the Danish culture and would really like to learn Danish one day.
+I truly enjoyed everything in Denmark and admired so much the Danish culture and way of life.
+I would really like to learn Danish one day too.
 By the way, did you know Danish has over **40 vowels** making it one of the unique languages in the world with so many vowels?
 Read more [here](http://ias.au.dk/fileadmin/internationalstaff.au.dk/UIC/Peter_Bakker_-_UIC_19-08-2015.pdf){:target="_blank"} and [here](http://ias.au.dk/fileadmin/internationalstaff.au.dk/UIC/Presentations/bakker2013Danishinternationalcenter.pdf){:target="_blank"}.

 Finally, I would really like to thank everyone who made this experience that memorable to me.
 I hope that I can meet all of them again soon. **Mange tak!**